0xTosscobble/chat-app/README.md

 Deployed to - https://chat-app-rails-b0iy.onrender.com/

-The goal while making this project was learning how to use ActionCable and Turbo, and how to deploy a Rails app to Render.
+The goal while making this project was learning how to use ActionCable, Turbo, Redis, and how to deploy a Rails app to Render.